• No products in the list

 BCA and Bradford protein assays

-All of our allergen source materials will be delivered with a certificate of analysis which states the protein content (mg/g).
-For a complete picture we show the protein content of two protein determination assays on our certificates; the BCA (bicinchoninic acid) protein assay and the Bradford protein assay:
+All of our allergen source materials will be delivered with a certificate of analysis, which states the protein content (mg/g).
+To provide a comprehensive overview, we include the protein content determined through two protein determination assays on our certificates: the BCA (bicinchoninic acid) protein assay and the Bradford protein assay.

 Which method is better?

-There isn’t a protein assay method that is either perfectly specific to proteins, or uniformly sensitive to all protein types.
-Therefore, successful use of protein assays involves selecting the method that is most compatible with the samples to be analysed, choosing an appropriate assay standard, and understanding and controlling the particular assumptions and limitations that remain.
-Historically, the BCA method is more sensitive than the Bradford method, because the first method is based on protein-copper chelation and secondary detection of the reduced copper.
-Whereas the Bradford method is based on protein-dye binding and colour shift from 465 to 595 nm.
-This method actually measures the presence of the basic amino acid residues, arginine, lysine and histidine, which contributes to formation of the protein-dye complex.
-The arginine, lysine and histidine content in Der p 1 is low (about 10%).
+There is no protein assay method that is perfectly specific to proteins or uniformly sensitive to all protein types.
+Therefore, the successful use of protein assays involves selecting the method that is most compatible with the samples to be analyzed, choosing an appropriate assay standard, and understanding and controlling the particular assumptions and limitations that exist.

 BCA (bicinchoninic acid) protein assay

-The BCA (bicinchoninic) protein assay is a widely used method for colorimetric detection and quantitation of total protein in a solution.
-The BCA protein assay is a Copper-based protein assay and is also known as the Smith assay because it was introduced by Paul K. Smith, et al., in 1985.
-One of the biggest benefits of this method is that the BCA protein assay is compatible with most protein samples and protein samples that contain up to 5% surfactants (detergents).
-In addition, the BCA Assay responds more uniformly to different proteins than the Bradford method.
+The BCA (bicinchoninic) protein assay is a widely used method for the colorimetric detection and quantification of total protein in a solution.
+It is a copper-based protein assay and is also known as the Smith assay, named after its introduction by Paul K. Smith et al. in 1985.
+One of the main advantages of this method is its compatibility with most protein samples, including those containing up to 5% surfactants (detergents).
+Additionally, the BCA assay demonstrates a more uniform response to different proteins compared to the Bradford method.

-The BCA assay is based on the traditional Lowry assay except bicinchoninic acid is used.
+The BCA assay is based on the traditional Lowry assay but employs bicinchoninic acid.
 The assay involves two steps.
-First is the biuret reaction, whose faint blue colour results from the reduction of cupric ion to cuprous ion.
-Second is the chelation of BCA with the cuprous ion, resulting in an intense purple colour.
-The purple coloured reaction product is formed by the chelation of two molecules of BCA with one cuprous ion.
-The BCA/copper complex is water-soluble and exhibits a strong linear absorbance at 562 nm with increasing protein concentrations.
-The purple colour can be measured at any wavelength between 550 nm and 570 nm with minimal (less than 10%) loss of signal.
-BCA is sensitive and has a broad dynamic range; capable of measuring protein concentrations of 0.5 μg/mL to 1.5 mg/mL.
-The advantage of BCA is that the reagent is fairly stable under alkaline conditions, and can be included in the copper solution to allow a one-step procedure.
+The first step is the biuret reaction, which produces a faint blue color as a result of the reduction of cupric ions to cuprous ions.
+The second step involves the chelation of BCA with the cuprous ions, resulting in an intense purple color.
+The purple-colored reaction product is formed by the chelation of two BCA molecules with one cuprous ion.
+This BCA/copper complex is water-soluble and exhibits a strong linear absorbance at 562 nm as protein concentrations increase.
+The purple color can be measured at any wavelength between 550 nm and 570 nm with minimal loss of signal (less than 10%).
+BCA is sensitive and has a broad dynamic range, capable of measuring protein concentrations ranging from 0.5 μg/mL to 1.5 mg/mL.
+An advantage of BCA is that the reagent is fairly stable under alkaline conditions and can be included in the copper solution, allowing for a one-step procedure.

-Substances that reduce copper will also produce colour in the BCA assay, thus interfering with the accuracy of the protein quantitation.
-Reagents that chelate the copper also interfere by reducing the amount of BCA colour produced with protein.
-Certain single amino acids (such as cysteine or cystine, tyrosine and tryptophan) will also produce colour and interfere in BCA assays.
+Substances that reduce copper or chelate the copper can interfere with the accuracy of protein quantitation in the BCA assay.
+Additionally, certain single amino acids such as cysteine, cystine, tyrosine, and tryptophan can produce color and interfere with BCA assays.
 The BCA assay is not compatible with reducing agents.
-The BCA assay has many advantages over other protein determination techniques.
+Despite these considerations, the BCA assay offers numerous advantages over other protein determination techniques.

 Advantages of the BCA protein assay